 What is the function of the SSB/CW-FM switch on a VHF power amplifier?

-Another “B” answer!
 The correct answer: B. Set the amplifier for proper operation in the selected mode.
 Answer A talks about changing the mode of the transmitted signal.
 But the transmitter will be doing that, not the amplifier.
 The amplifier needs to be told what mode it will be transmitting, which is why B is the correct answer.
-And the other wrong answer that often is guessed is about changing the frequency range of the amplifier.
-Again, wrong because the transmitter is changing the frequency and a VHF amplifier is only going to work on the 6- or 2-meter bands or the 222-MHz band.
+The transmitter is changing the frequency and a VHF amplifier is only going to work on the 6- or 2-meter bands or the 222-MHz band.
 You won’t find an amplifier covering more than one VHF band.
-See why B is right?

 3rd hardest question: